Boise State pulls out of Arizona Bowl due to COVID-19 issues - WHIZ News

-Boise State has pulled out of the Arizona Bowl and shut down all team activities due to COVID-19 issues within the program.
+The Arizona Bowl was canceled on Monday night after Boise State pulled out and shut down all team activities due to COVID-19 issues within the program.

 The Broncos were scheduled to play Central Michigan at Arizona Stadium on Friday but instead joined numerous college basketball programs that have been hit with coronavirus issues coming out of the Christmas break.